KarrLab/obj_tables/docs/migration.rst

 Migration protocol
 ----------------------------------------------

-As discussed above, using migration involves creating configuration files at various times in two repositories and then migrating data files.
+As discussed above, using migration involves creating configuration files at various times in the schema and data repos, and then migrating data files.
 This section summarizes the overall protocol users need to follow to migrate data.

 Configuring migration in a schema repository